lem7931/CUNYTV-MiniDV-Workflow/README.md

 	   checksumpackage -v $drag_package_here
 ```

-Terminal will yell at you because the checksum does not match!
-But that is to be expected because we got rid of things and are now updating.
+*Terminal will yell at you because the checksum does not match!
+But that is to be expected because we got rid of things and are now updating*

 Finally, let's create a manifest with all the checksums!
 ```